2019 Mazda3 debuts, will be first to get Skyactiv-X engine tech

-Mazda has unveiled the fourth-generation of its Mazda3 compact sedan and hatchback on the eve of the 2018 Los Angeles auto show.
-The new models boast a more simplified aesthetic, some new driver aid tech evolutions and will be the first vehicles to feature the automaker's new Skyactiv-X engine technology when it debuts next year.
+Mazda has unveiled its fourth-generation of its Mazda3 compact sedan and hatchback at the 2018 Los Angeles Auto Show.
+The new models boast a simplified aesthetic, new driver aid and infotainment tech evolutions and will be the first vehicles to feature the automaker's new Skyactiv-X engine technology when it goes on sale next year.

 'Less is more' design